 Solid wood is, of course, steeped in romantic nostalgia, but isn't all that great to build with: there are a lot of parts of the tree that you can't use and the consistency of the wood can vary throughout the planks or beams.
 There's also a risk the wood could crack or break.

 There are other types of industrial wood, like CLT (Cross-Laminated Timber), but for out purposes LVL is best suited.

 Our LVL timber frame is more like a well-toned athlete.
 Very strong as well, but only muscular in the places that really count.
 Instead of solid planks, we use beams in the place where they provide structural support.
-This literally froms a frame in wood (hence the name timber frame).
+This literally forms a frame in wood (hence the name timber frame).
 The space between the beams is used for isolation.

-In addition to this, CLT is also made of massive pieces of wood, sawed from a tree in their entirety.
-Which means a tree is used less efficiently when creating CLT and thus CLT is less eco-friendly than LVL.
+In addition to this, CLT is also made of massive pieces of wood, sawed from a tree in its entirety.
+This means a tree is used less efficiently when creating CLT and thus CLT is less eco-friendly than LVL.
 At the end of the ride, it also leaves you with more waste.
 For a CLT plank of the same thickness as an LVL plank, you need to fell 2,5 times more trees.
 That's really sad for the trees and the planet.

 bonus points for LVL